pperrinn/aboutme/about.md

 permalink: about
 ---

 > Kaizen (改善) is a japanese term meaning "_continuous improvement_".
 It refers to the philosophy of making small, incremental changes every day to achieve greater efficiency and effectiveness.
-Meanwhile, Ikigai (生き甲斐): is a Japanese concept meaning "_reason for being_".
+Meanwhile, Ikigai (生き甲斐) is a Japanese concept meaning "_reason for being_".
 It represents the intersection of what you love, what you are good at, what the world needs, and what you can be paid for, leading to a fulfilling and purposeful life.

 ## My journey